Skip to main content

 code-quality-plugin/

-├── .plugin/plugin.json # Plugin metadata
+├── .plugin/plugin.json # or .claude-plugin/plugin.json

 ├── skills/